 Berkeley has released an Environmental Impact report on the Clementina Estates gasworks area.
-It shows numerous carcinogenic and toxic compounds throughout the site, with hotspots of extremely dangerous cyanide and industrial waste.
+It shows numerous carcinogenic and toxic compounds throughout the site, with hotspots of extremely dangerous CYANIDE, BENZENE, NAPHTHALENE, ARSENIC and industrial waste.

-Berkeley has created a seriously dangerous toxic environment around their Southall gas works development.
+Berkeley has created a seriously dangerous toxic environment around the Southall Gasworks redevelopment.
 Current residents there have experienced multiple serious health difficulties since Berkeley began their remediation process, cleaning up the soil there.

 We have been in contact with residents at sites in Haringey and Southall who have warned us of an awful stench that has invaded their homes.

 Ramboll have outlined their recommendation for minimising effects as part of the application – but the likelihood is that we will need to keep windows closed and using our gardens would be blighted by an awful odour.